 There is a reason the rustic look has garnered so much popularity over the years.
-Whether you live in the country or a buzzing metropolis, it injects an inviting charm to any kitchen.
+Whether you live in the country or a buzzing metropolis, a slew of amazing rustic decorating ideas can inject an inviting charm to any kitchen.
 It also works in any size space.
 How can you bring this timeless style into your space?
 We have some ideas — use one, two, or all of them to infuse a bit of rustic into any design.

 Reclaimed wood brings warmth that just can’t be duplicated.
 Bringing touches of it into the kitchen gives character to the design.
 However, solid salvaged beams are not only costly, they are extremely heavy and can be difficult to install.
 For a fraction of the cost, there are infinite numbers of faux beams that are much more cost-effective, and no one will be the wiser.
 Another option is to purchase new wood, distress, and stain it to make it look aged.

 Sure, brand-new cabinets may be functional, but there is something about the juxtaposition of an island made from aged wood.
 Another option in a neutral or white kitchen is to add a painted island — distressing or aging the paint will give the piece more depth and personality.
 Mixing in a rustic island with new elements injects charm into the space.
 Consider one with open shelving underneath and fill it with useful kitchen necessities that will also add to the look — serving bowls, cookbooks, and platters.

 If your kitchen is eat-in, a farmhouse table is an ideal way to infuse the space with warmth.
 These days, you can find many different options whether you prefer a more modern or classic design.
 It also comes in many shapes and sizes.
 The common element being not as much the architecture of the table, but the materials it is made from — reclaimed, aged, or distressed wood.
 The good news is a bit of wear and tear only adds to the look, so it is perfect for busy households and entertaining.